Effects of dynamical friction on perturbations for evolving dark energy: Effects of the modified evolution of the mass function

 where the window function $W(kR) = 3[\sin{(kR)} - (kR)\cos{(kR)}]/(kR)^3$ is the Fourier transform of the top-hat profile and the radius is associated to the halo mass via the relation $M = 4\pi\bar{\rho}_{\rm m,0}R^3/3$ and $\bar{\rho}_{\rm m,0}$ today's average matter density.

-We obtain the linear matter power spectrum from a suitably modified version of the Einstein-Boltzmann code \texttt{class}\footnote{\url{https://github.com/lesgourg/class_public/}} \cite{class}\footnote{For simplicity, we perform calculations in the Newtonian gauge.}.
-For internal consistency, the code always evolves the perturbations of every species, therefore, to distinguish between smooth and clustering dark energy we set \texttt{cs2\_fld}, the variable representing $c_{\rm s}^2$, to $1$ and $0$, respectively.
+We obtain the linear matter power spectrum from a suitably modified version of the Einstein-Boltzmann code \texttt{class}\footnote{\href{https://github.com/lesgourg/class_public/}{https://github.com/lesgourg/class\_public/}} \cite{class}.
+For internal consistency, the code always evolves the perturbations of every species, therefore, to distinguish between smooth and clustering dark energy, we set \texttt{cs2\_fld}, the variable representing $c_{\rm s}^2$, to $1$ and $0$, respectively\footnote{For simplicity, we perform calculations in the Newtonian gauge.}.

 Before showing our results on the halo mass function, we present in Fig.~\ref{fig:Pk_LCDM} the matter power spectrum for the $\Lambda$CDM model at $z=0$ only.